radixdlt/babylon-node/docs/logging-and-monitoring/health-metrics.md

 - `post_genesis_epoch_state_hash`
   A state hash captured after the execution of all the Genesis Transactions.
 This should be constant throughout the Node's lifetime, and the same across the entire Network.
-- `component_address`
+- `configured_validator_address`
   A logical Validator component address (within the Engine).
-Only present (i.e. non-empty) if this Node is configured to act as a Validator.
+Only present (i.e. non-empty) if it was statically configured or resolved from Genesis.

 rn_bft_in_validator_set
 : A "boolean" gauge, showing `1.0` when this Node belongs to an active Validator Set of the _current_ epoch (or `0.0` otherwise).
-The `1.0` here is only possible when `rn_misc_config_info.component_address` is non-empty.
+The `1.0` here is only possible when `rn_misc_config_info.configured_validator_address` is non-empty.
 Please note that the _current_ here means "according to the last epoch header written to the Node's local Ledger" - which makes this reading stale if the Node is not synced.

 rn_bft_proposal_timestamp_difference_seconds { key=..., component_address=... }
 : The difference between the specified Validator's wallclock and this Node's wallclock, as captured